Negotiating Leases

 At Heald Solicitors our commercial property team are experienced in dealing with Landlord and Tenant Act renewals and negotiating the terms of new leases for both landlords and tenants.
 Our experience in dealing with both sides of lease issues means we have extensive knowledge and understanding of what is required to achieve the best outcome.
 While our office is in Milton Keynes, we regularly work with clients throughout England and Wales, often remotely, meaning that you can expect the same expert legal advice and excellent client care wherever you are located.

-If you wish to talk to a commercial property solicitor, please get in touch with our legal expert Caroline Wilton .
+Our experienced commercial property team is here to guide you through every stage of the lease renewal process., please get in touch with our legal expert Caroline Wilton .

 01908 662 277We think you might be interested in the following content...